GoogleCloudPlatform/click-to-deploy/k8s/orientdb/README.md

 ```
 Next steps to restore database:

-> Make sure you that database you want to restore already created in this OrientDB cluster.
+> Make sure you that database you want to restore already created in this OrientDB cluster and it is a new database.

 ```shell
 ## 1. Scale down StatefulSet to 0